orion-cirb/Axon_Skel_Analyzer/README.md

 ### Images description

-3D images taken with 63x objective on a confocal microscope.
+3D images taken with x60 or x40 objective on a confocal microscope.

 3 channels:
   1. *405:* DAPI nuclei